 certification as family life educators.
 Full certification may be obtained as soon

 as students document sufficient work experience in family life education.

-The Certified Child Life Specialist credential, issued by the Child Life Council, is the exclusive certification for the profession.
+The Certified Child Life Specialist credential, issued by the Association of Child Life Professionals, is the exclusive certification for the profession.
 The Introduction to Child Life

 Track in the family and human services major prepares students for certification and